xperiandri/blazor-fluxor/samples/02-WeatherForecastSample/README.md

 ```

 ## Databinding to the feature state
-We need this action to be dispatched to the store when the FetchData page is loaded.
+We need this action to be dispatched through the store when the FetchData page is loaded.
 1. Edit `Pages\FetchData.cshtml`
 2. Set the code at the top of the page to the following
 ```